sapatevaibhav/ai_mitra/README.md

 - ✅ Chat with Gallery Image.
 - ✅ Chat with Camera Image.
 - ✅ Chat with voice.
 - ❌ Chat with pdf file.
+(Working on it)

 ## Getting Started